Ferdinand Lassalle: Childhood in Breslau

-Ferdinand Lassal (he later adopted the French spelling "Lassalle") was born in Breslau (now Wrocław), Prussian Silesia, on 11 April 1825.
+Ferdinand Lassal (he later adopted the French spelling "Lassalle") was born in Breslau (now Wrocław), Silesia, Prussia, on 11 April 1825.
 His family were Jews, originally domiciled in Poland, who had moved to Prussian Silesia in the late 18th century.
 His father, Heymann Lassal, who was trained for a rabbinical career, was a prosperous wholesale silk merchant.
 Ferdinand had a sister, Frederike (Riekchen).

 For the New Year of 1840, his father gave him a diary.
 The boy, not yet fifteen, recorded his activities, faults, and good deeds, aiming to understand his own character.
 His early diary reveals a precocious, quick-witted boy, capable of warm affection but unscrupulous when he truly wanted something.
 He was a voracious reader with intense dreams of knight-errantry and glory.
 He was highly sensitive about the figure he cut, his Jewishness, and his background as the son of a provincial tradesman.
 The diary shows an early interest in gambling, a keen eye for money, and a casuistic ability to justify his actions, such as playing billiards despite his father's prohibition.
 He also displayed a precocious interest in romantic intrigues, offering advice to family friends.

 The household was often tense due to quick tempers.
 Ferdinand formed a close alliance with his father, who was often disappointed by his wife's deafness and his daughter's perceived ignorance.
 However, Heymann himself was quick-tempered, and Ferdinand's dressiness and wilfulness led to friction.
 One serious quarrel over trousers led to Ferdinand contemplating suicide, an intention his father discerned and gently averted.
 Heymann generally treated his son as an equal, involving him in family discussions, particularly concerning Riekchen's marriage prospects.
 Lassalle was unhappy at school.
 He resented discipline and his reports were often unsatisfactory.
 To avoid his father's distress, he devised a method of forging his parents' signatures on the school report book.
 When this deception was nearly discovered, he decided he needed to leave Breslau and persuaded his father to send him to a commercial school in Leipzig.

 His diary also reveals early idealistic convictions.
 He expressed a strong Jewish identity, dreaming of leading the Jews, "sword in hand, along the path to their independence", inspired by characters in Edward Bulwer-Lytton's Leila; or, The Siege of Granada.